 Outsmart Windows spyware on your PC

-At this point, it is worth reminding you that not all Windows spyware is necessarily bad.
+Of course, there are legitimate, useful reasons why you might want to share certain information about yourself with the rest of the world.
 At Top-Windows-Tutorials.com we are big fans of LastFM, which logs what music you listen to and makes recommendations on new music based on the data it collects.
-The Alexa Toolbar is a popular toolbar that, amongst other useful features, uses data it collects on your surfing habits to bring back better search results for you.
+The Alexa Extension is a popular add-on that, amongst other useful features, uses data it collects on your surfing habits to bring back better search results for you.
 Both of these freely available pieces of software are considered by some people to be spyware.
-Unless you are concerned about keeping the data they collect confidential, there is no reason why you should not use them.
+Unless you are concerned about keeping the data they collect confidential, there is no reason why you should not use them if you want to.

 Having said that, your computer belongs to you and you only and you should decide who gets your data and who does not.